 If the student chooses to appeal a decision of dismissal, the student must submit a written statement detailing the grounds for appeal based on the list above.
-Such a request for appeal must occur by January 3 for the Fall semester.
-For all other modules & semesters, the request and statement must be received within 14 business days of the dismissal notification.
 The student is responsible for preparing a written statement and setting forth the facts and circumstances in support of the appeal.
-With the exception of appeals that are based solely on arithmetic or grade calculation clerical error(s), the appeal should include reflection on the cause of the poor performance, documentation of any extenuating circumstances, and a plan of action for improving performance if the student is admitted back into the program.
-The request and statement must be submitted to the Chair of the Academic Standards Committee no later than January 3 for the Fall semester.
+With the exception of appeals that are based solely on arithmetic grade calculation or clerical error(s), the appeal should include reflection on the cause of the poor performance, documentation of any extenuating circumstances, and a plan of action for improving performance if the student is admitted back into the program.
+The request and statement must be submitted to the Chair of the Academic Standards Committee no later than January 3 for the Module 2/Fall semester.
 For all other modules & semesters, the request and statement must be received within 14 business days of the dismissal notification.

 - Upon receiving a timely request for an appeal, the Chair will convene the Academic Standards Committee.
-The hearing is to be held within 14 business days of receipt of a formal written appeal.
-If a discrimination or harassment claim is made, the appeal process will be paused until the investigation is complete. - The Academic Standards Committee hearing is a closed hearing attended by Academic Standards Committee members only. - The hearing is solely based on the question of whether the ground or grounds for appeal as cited influenced the decision for dismissal as alleged in the student's written statement of appeal.
+The hearing is to be held within 14 business days of receipt of a formal written appeal. - The Academic Standards Committee hearing is a closed hearing attended by Academic Standards Committee members only. - The hearing is solely based on the question of whether the ground or grounds for appeal as cited influenced the decision for dismissal as alleged in the student's written statement of appeal.
 The burden is on the student to satisfy the Committee by clear, cogent, and convincing evidence that his or her contentions are true. - At the beginning of the hearing, the Chair will outline the procedures to be followed in the hearing.
 The Academic Standards Committee may consider only such evidence that relates to the three possible grounds and need consider only that offered which it considers fair and reliable.
 The conduct of the hearing is under the control of the Chair. - Following the hearing, the Committee will deliberate and vote. - The Chair of the Academic Standards Committee will notify the Dean of the recommendation of the decision of the appeal.
 The Dean of the DHCON will either accept or deny the decision.
-The Dean's office will notify the student, Chair of the Program's Academic Standards Committee, and the Program Director in writing of the decision. - If the decision so indicates, the Dean's office will contact the university's registrar to initiate a change in the decision of dismissal. - Note: Incidences where the Dean of the DHCON is named, a designee from the Office of the Dean may be substituted, i.e., Associate Dean.

-If an appeal of dismissal is overturned, a student will be placed on Nursing Programmatic Academic Probation.
+The Dean's office will notify the student, Chair of the Program's Academic Standards Committee, and the Program Director in writing of the decision. - If the decision so indicates, the Dean's office will contact the university's registrar to initiate a change in the decision of dismissal. - Note: Incidences where the Dean of the DHCON is named, a designee from the Office of the Dean may be substituted, i.e., Associate Dean. - If an appeal of dismissal is overturned, the student will be placed on Nursing Programmatic Academic Probation.
 Please see the Academic Probation section of this guide.